Unikka/neos-slick/README.md

 ```

 ### Fade option
-The fade options is disabled by default, because if you enable fade, the slides to show options isnt working.
+The fade options is disabled by default, because if you enable fade, the slides to show options isn't working.
 But you can simply enable it like this:

 ```yaml
 'Noerdisch.Slick:Content.Slider':